zonca/zonca-blog/_posts/2019-06-14-jetstream_kubernetes_magnum.md

 slug: kubernetes-jupyterhub-jetstream-magnum
 ---

+This tutorial is obsolete, please checkout the updated version at <https://zonca.dev/2020/05/kubernetes-jupyterhub-jetstream-magnum.html>.

 This tutorial deploys Kubernetes on Jetstream with Magnum and then JupyterHub on top of that using [zero-to-jupyterhub](https://zero-to-jupyterhub.readthedocs.io/).